kattni/beeware-docs-tools/docs/en/section_one/index.md

 -8<- "include_content.md:local-content"

-## Include External Markdown from a URL
+## Include external markdown from a URL

 The following section should have only a header, some text and a Markdown list.
 This verifies that the external include extension is working, and that